The Department of Health has approved Bond Solon, in association with Teeside University, to deliver the Best Interest Assessor (BIA) qualification.

 - A reflective account of a direct observation of a best interest assessment being conducted

->>> Why choose our BIA qualification
+Why choose our BIA qualification?

 Being a dedicated training company, delivering over 3,500 legal-skills courses each year, we are in a unique position to offer you and your workforce:

-Purposely designed - Our BIA Module is not made up of other modules, and has been specifically designed to give students the skills and knowledge to operate as a BIA to best practice standards.
+- Purposely designed trainng - Our BIA Module is not made up of other modules, and has been specifically designed to give students the skills and knowledge to operate as a BIA to best practice standards.

-Group Sizes – Unlike a typical lecture theatre full of students, we cap the sizes of our BIA intake to ensure that the course remain interactive throughout to benefit the student.
+- Small group sizes – Unlike a typical lecture theatre full of students, we cap the sizes of our BIA intake to ensure that the course remain interactive throughout to benefit the student.

-Trainers – We use Lawyers to deliver our BIA qualification as they are able to give practical guidance and assurances, rather than anecdotal stories.
+- Experience expert trainers – We use Lawyers to deliver our BIA qualification as they are able to give practical guidance and assurances, rather than anecdotal stories.
 Our Lawyers are also trained trainers.

-Success Rate - Due to our unique deliver style and our ability to successfully instil skills and knowledge, our pass rate is over 80%.
+- High success rate - Due to our unique deliver style and our ability to successfully instil skills and knowledge, our pass rate is over 80%.